valerauko/rokalyuk/README.md

 1. clone this repo
 1. run `install.sh` and answer the questions

+### Requirements

+You'll need the following installed for the script to run.

+* helm
+* kubectl

 ## What's included

 * latest Traefik (following the [master branch](https://github.com/traefik/traefik/tree/master/)) and [Panther](https://github.com/valerauko/panther) (for Let's Encrypt DNS-01 challenge)